microsoft/sqlworkshops/sqlserver2019bigdataclusters/SQL2019BDC/01 - The Big Data Landscape.md

 <h3>Container Orchestration <i>(Kubernetes)</i></h3>

 For Big Data systems, having lots of Containers is very advantageous to segment purpose and performance profiles.
-However, dealing with many Container Images, allowing persisted storage, and interconnecting them for network and internetwork communications is a complex task. <i>Kubernetes</i> is an open source Container orchestrator, which can scale Container deployments according to need.
+However, dealing with many Container Images, allowing persisted storage, and interconnecting them for network and internetwork communications is a complex task.
+One such Container Prchestration tool is <i>Kubernetes</i>, an open source Container orchestrator, which can scale Container deployments according to need.
 The following table defines some important Container Orchestration Tools (Such as Kubernetes or OpenShift) terminology:

 <table style="tr:nth-child(even) {background-color: #f2f2f2;}; text-align: left; display: table; border-collapse: collapse; border-spacing: 5px; border-color: gray;">

   <tr><td style="background-color: AliceBlue; color: black;"><b>Component</b></td><td style="background-color: AliceBlue; color: black;"><b>Used for</b></td></tr>

-  <tr><td>Cluster</td><td> A Container Orchestration Tools (Such as Kubernetes or OpenShift) cluster is a set of machines, known as nodes.
+  <tr><td>Cluster</td><td> Container Orchestration (Such as Kubernetes or OpenShift) cluster is a set of machines, known as nodes.
 One node controls the cluster and is designated the master node; the remaining nodes are worker nodes.
-The Container Orchestration Tools (Such as Kubernetes or OpenShift) master is responsible for distributing work between the workers, and for monitoring the health of the cluster.</td></tr>
+The Container Orchestration *master* is responsible for distributing work between the workers, and for monitoring the health of the cluster.</td></tr>
   <tr><td style="background-color: AliceBlue; color: black;">Node</td><td td style="background-color: AliceBlue; color: black;"> A node runs containerized applications.
 It can be either a physical machine or a virtual machine.
-A Container Orchestration Tools (Such as Kubernetes or OpenShift) cluster can contain a mixture of physical machine and virtual machine nodes.</td></tr>
+A Cluster can contain a mixture of physical machine and virtual machines as Nodes.</td></tr>
-  <tr><td>Pod</td><td> A pod is the atomic deployment unit of Kubernetes.
-A pod is a logical group of one or more containers-and associated resources-needed to run an application.
-Each pod runs on a node; a node can run one or more pods.
-The Container Orchestration Tools (Such as Kubernetes or OpenShift) master automatically assigns pods to nodes in the cluster.</td></tr>
+  <tr><td>Pod</td><td> A Pod is the atomic deployment unit of a Cluster.
+A pod is a logical group of one or more Containers and associated resources needed to run an application.
+Each Pod runs on a Node; a Node can run one or more Pods.
+The Cluster master automatically assigns Pods to Nodes in the Cluster.</td></tr>

 </table>